Workplace Stress Is a Signal — We Help Organizations Respond With Clarity

 • Need immediate crisis intervention or clinical mental health care

-Our work is most effective when there is openness to understanding stress as information about how work is currently organized and experienced — and a willingness to respond thoughtfully.
+Our work is most effective when there is openness to understanding stress as information about how work is currently organized and experienced — and a willingness to respond thoughtfully at the appropriate level.

-How We Work — From Orientation to Targeted Action
+How We Work With Organizations — From Orientation to Proportionate Action

-Our work with organizations follows a clear, staged approach — designed to create clarity before committing to change.
+Our work with organizations follows a staged, proportional approach — designed to create clarity before committing to change.

-Rather than starting with solutions, we focus on understanding:
+Rather than starting with solutions, the focus is on understanding:

-• which pressures are structural, cultural, or externally driven
+• which pressures seem structural, cultural, or externally driven

 2. Diagnosis: Identifying Stress Concentration Points

-• analysis of workflows, roles, decision structures, or expectations
+• analysis of workflows, decision structures, role clarity, or expectations

-The goal is not exhaustive analysis, but practical insight: understanding which factors matter most, and which do not.
+The aim is not exhaustive analysis, but practical insight:

 3. Targeted Intervention: Responding Proportionately

-Only after clarity has been established do we move to action.
+Only after clarity has been established do we move toward response.

 • proportional to the identified issues